+For businesses that have substantial vendor rebate earnings, better rebate accounting can improve cash flow, reduce the cost of capital and therefore increase the long term business value.
 Therefore, the impact that procurement teams can have on businesses impacted by vendor rebate management — like buying groups, building materials and wholesale distribution — is significant.

 - Unclear financial measures — procurement teams tasked with striking the best vendor rebates are hampered by not having an understanding of the true impact that rebate payment terms and volumes can have on the business.
 A single view by both finance and procurement of all rebate deals and communication of bottom line impact will allow procurement to negotiate more effectively.